gruntjs/grunt-docs/Configuring-tasks.md

 Task configuration happens in your Gruntfile.

 ### File globbing
+- How node-glob works
+- How arrays of globs can negate stuff
+- Some examples

 ### Specifying Files
 Grunt provides several ways of declaring your files.
 Each target in the following example of a configuration for the [grunt-contrib-concat plugin](/gruntjs/grunt-contrib-concat) is functionally equivalent.